Edgware tube station

-Edgware (/ˈɛdʒwɛər/) is a London Underground station in Edgware, in the London Borough of Barnet, North London.
-It is the northern terminus of its branch of the Northern line and the next station towards south is Burnt Oak.
-It is located in London fare zone 5.
+Edgware (/ˈɛdʒwɛər/) is a London Underground station in Edgware, in the London Borough of Barnet.
+It is the northern terminus on its branch of the Northern line and the next station towards south is Burnt Oak.
+It is in London fare zone 5.

 Location

-The station is in Station Road, Edgware (part of the A5100).
-This road runs north-east from the High Street (A5), and the station is about 500 metres from the A5 on the right (south-east) side.
+The station is located on Station Road, Edgware (part of the A5100).
+This road runs north-east from the High Street (A5), and the station is situated about 500 metres from the A5 on the right (south-east) side.
 The building is set back from the road, and there is a circular service road between the building and the road to allow cars to pull in and pick up or set down.

 Just to the right of the station, viewed from Station Road, is a road to the bus station and bus garage.

 The Broadwalk Centre can be easily accessed from the station, there is a footpath that leads directly to the Broadwalk carpark and commuter carpark.